AshTiwari/Python-Fundamentals/README.md

 - collection of bytes.
 - Can be constructed using:
    1. s = b"data"
-   2. using the bytees() constructor
+   2. using the bytes() constructor
-- string is encoded to bytes and bytes is decoded to str.
+- string can be encoded to bytes and bytes can be decoded to str.

 ## list:
 - mutable sequence of objects.